CtrlK

 Distinctiveness Conflict Risk

 The term 'spike test' is somewhat specific within performance testing, which gives it some distinctiveness.
-However, the vague framing and mention of the broad 'Performance Testing' category could cause overlap with other performance testing skills.
+However, the lack of concrete actions or tool references means it could overlap with other performance testing skills (load test, stress test, etc.).

 2 / 3